piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

       arguments: admin
 ```

+The `tags` element is a list of tags which a theme will be supporting.
+Each entry of tag list represents a tag definition
-There are two variants of defining tag list:
+where there are two variants of defining them.
+Which of them you will use depends only on you.

+The first one:

 ```yml
 tags: